yan-fang/Angular2Project/docs/contributing/how-to-contribute.md

 ## <a name="question"></a> Got a Question or Problem?

-If you have questions about how to use Ease Web Version 2, please email us at TBD
+If you have questions about how to use {{site.title}}, please email us at TBD

 ## <a name="issue"></a> Found a Bug?
 If you find a bug in the source code, you can help us by